awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

 The following tutorial shows how to create an ECS service containing a Fargate task that uses service discovery with the AWS CLI\.

-**Note**
+For a list of Regions that support service discovery, see [Service Discovery](service-discovery.md)\.

 Fargate tasks are only supported in the following Regions:

 | Region Name | Region |